What is HDMI

 Extensive review of various brands of HDMI cables in various lengths (in Dutch)

-HDMI and DVI are electronically fully compatible as far as it concerns DVI-I and DVI-D. As DVI-A is analogue, it is not compatible; HDMI is strictly digital.
+HDMI and DVI are electronically fully compatible as far as it concerns DVI-I and DVI-D. As DVI-A is analog, it is not compatible; HDMI is strictly digital.
 All HDMI and DVI cables run both ways.
 A DVI output on a PC video card can be connected with an HDMI on a television set without problems.
 There is one snag, however.
 It is a standard called HDCP (High bandwidth Digital Content Protection.)
 This standard, that is embedded in most DVD and Blu-ray players and in television sets, is made to prohibit consumers from copying content in high quality.
 This means that a protected Blu-ray film can only be played on an HDCP TV, which decrypts the encrypted signal.
 For this reason, some DVD’s will not play on a PC monitor.
 On the other hand, it is usually no problem to connect a PC with DVI to a TV with HDMI, even if the TV has HDCP and the PC has not.
 Only if protected content is played on the PC you can have difficulties playing it after all.

 CEC (Consumer Electronics Control) is a standard that makes it possible for instance for a TV to choose the proper HDMI input automatically the moment the DVD player starts playing.
 Or even switch on the TV from stanby when you turn on the player.
 It is comparable with the automatic input switching with the old-fashioned SCART cables.
 The compatibility between all the different brands is still not 100 percent but often it works just fine.